 - a.
 Required course work All work which will be used in the determination of final grades, e.g. examinations, announced quizzes, required papers and essays, required assignments. - b.
 Instructor Person responsible for the course and providing instruction and evaluation. - c.
-Permissible reasons for requesting make up of required work Sickness (verification needed) death of relatives (immediate family); participation in approved University related activities; acting in the capacity of a representative of the University (band, choir, sports related travel, etc.); extraordinary circumstances (court appearance, family emergency, etc.); require a signed statement.
-NOTE: Other reasons for requesting make up have required course work is not acceptable. - d.
-Documentation Verification of sickness requires signed statement of a physician or a duly authorized staff member of the Health Center.
-Verification of death requires signed statement from the Minister or Funeral Director.
-Verification of participation in University related activities requires signed statement from the Office of the Vice Chancellor for Academic Affairs.
-Verification of other reasonable circumstances; for example, court appearance, family emergency, etc. require a signed statement from an appropriate official (e.g., Court Official, parent or guardian, etc.).
+Permissible reasons for requesting make up of required work Sickness; death of relatives (immediate family); participation in approved University related activities; acting in the capacity of a representative of the University (band, choir, sports related travel, etc.); and extraordinary circumstances (court appearance, family emergency, etc.).
+NOTE: Other reasons for requesting make up of required course work are not acceptable. - d.
+Documentation Verification of sickness requires a signed statement of a physician or a duly authorized staff member of the Sebastian Health Center.
+Verification of death requires a signed statement from the Minister or Funeral Director.
+Verification of participation in University related activities requires a signed statement from the appropriate University official.
+Verification of other reasonable circumstances; for example, court appearance, family emergency, etc. requires a signed statement from an appropriate official (e.g., Court Official, parent or guardian, etc.).